-'''

-MOV

-#0x8FF4,

-; Modulo addressing enabled
+MOV #0x8FF4,w0 ;Modulo addressing enabled

-w0, MODCON

-MOV

-;in X-data space using w4
+MOV w0, MODCON ;in X-data space using w4

 ;for buffer access

-MOV

-#0x1200, w4

-;XMODSRT is initialized
+MOV #0x1200,w4 ;XMODSRT is initialized

-VOM

-w4, XMODSRT
+MOV w4, XMODSRT

-VOM

-#0x12FF, w0

-;XMODEND is initialized
+MOV #0x12FF,w0 ;XMODEND is initialized

-VOM

-w0, XMODEND
+MOV w0, XMODEND

-NOP

-:See Note below
+NOP ;See Note below

-MOV

-[w4++],

-;Correct EA generated here
+MOV [w4++], w5 ;Correct EA generated here

-Note: Alternatively, execute other instructions that do not perform indirect read operations,

-using the W register designated for modulo buffer access.
+Note: Alternatively, execute other instructions that do not perform indirect read operations, using the W register designated for modulo buffer access.

-'''

-3.3.2 W Address Register Selection
+3.5.2 W Address Register Selection

-The X address space pointer W register (XWM) to which modulo addressing is to be applied, is stored in MODCON<3:0> (see Register 3-1).
-The XMODSRT, XMODEND, and the XWM register selection are shared between the X RAGU and X WAGU.
-Modulo addressing is enabled for X data space when XWM is set to any value other than 15 and the XMODEN bit is set (MODCON<15>).
+The X address space pointer W register to which modulo addressing is to be applied, is stored in the XWM bits (MODCON<3:0>) of the MODCON register.
+The XMODSRT, XMODEND and XWM register selections are shared between the X RAGU and X WAGU.
+Modulo addressing is enabled for X data space when the XWM bit is set to any value other than 15, and the XMODEN bit (MODCON<15>) is set.
 W15 cannot be used as the pointer for modulo addressing because it is the dedicated software stack pointer.

-The Y address space pointer W register (YWM) to which modulo addressing is to be applied, is stored in MODCON<7:4> (see Register 3-2).
-Modulo addressing is enabled for Y data space when YWM is set to any value other than 15 and the YMODEN bit is set (MODCON<14>).
+The Y address space pointer W register to which modulo addressing is applied, is stored in the YWM bits (MODCON<7:4>) in the MODCON register.
+Modulo addressing is enabled for Y data space when the YWM bit is set to any value other than 15 and the YMODEN bit (MODCON<14>) is set.

-Dte: A write to the MODCON register should not be followed by an instruction that performs an indirect read operation using a W register.
+Note: A write to the MODCON register should not be followed by an instruction that performs an indirect read operation using a W register.
 Unexpected results may occur.
 Some instructions perform an implicit indirect read.
-These are:POP, RETURN, RETFIE, RETLW and ULNK.
+These are: POP, RETURN, RETFIE, RETLW and ULNK.

-3.3.3 Modulo Addressing Applicability
+3.5.3 Modulo Addressing Applicability

-Modulo addressing can be applied to the effective address (EA) calculation associated with the selected W register.
-It is important to realize that the address boundary tests look for addresses equal to or greater than the upper address boundary for incrementing buffers and equal to or less than the lower address boundary for decrementing buffers.
-Address changes may, therefore, jump over boundaries and still be adjusted correctly.
-Remember that the automatic adjustment of the W register pointer by the modulo hardware is uni-directional.
+Modulo addressing can be applied to the EA calculation associated with the selected W register.
+It is important to realize that the address boundary tests look for addresses equal to, or greater than, the upper address boundary for incrementing buffers and equal to, or less than, the lower address boundary for decrementing buffers.
+Address changes can, therefore, jump over boundaries and still be adjusted correctly.
+The automatic adjustment of the W register pointer by the modulo hardware is unidirectional.
 That is, the W register pointer may not be adjusted correctly by the modulo hardware when the W register pointer for an incrementing buffer is decremented and vice versa.
-The exception to this rule is when the buffer length is an even power of 2 and the start and end addresses can be chosen to meet the -boundary requirements for both incrementing and decrementing modulo buffers.
+The exception to this rule is when the buffer length is an even power of 2, and the start and end addresses can be selected to meet the boundary requirements for both incrementing and decrementing modulo buffers.

 A new EA can exceed the modulo buffer boundary by up to the length of the buffer and still be successfully corrected.
-This is important to remember when the Register Indexed ([Wb + Wn]) and Literal Offset ([Wn + litl0]) Addressing modes are used.
-The user should remember that the Register Indexed and Literal Offset Addressing modes do not change the value held in the W register.
-Only the indirect with Pre- and Post-modification Addressing modes ([Wn++], [Wn--], [++Wn], [--Wn]) will modify the W register address value.
+This is important to remember when the Register Indexed ([Wb + Wn]) and Literal Offset ([Wn + litlo]) Addressing modes are used.
+In addition, the Register Indexed and Literal Offset Addressing modes do not change the value held in the W register.
+Only the indirect with Pre- and Post-modification Addressing modes ([Wn++],[Wn--], [++Wn], [--Wn]) modify the W register address value.

-3.3.4 Modulo Addressing Initialization for Incrementing Modulo Buffer
+3.5.4 Modulo Addressing Initialization for Incrementing Modulo Buffer

-The following steps describe the setup procedure for an incrementing circular buffer.
-The steps are similar whether the X AGU or Y AGU is used.
+The following steps describe the setup procedure for an incrementing circular buffer, using either the X AGU or the Y AGU: